-NOTE: Failure to submit the final due diligence documents in a timely fashion will result in the closing being postponed or delayed.
-Moreover, CPLP funds may have to be returned to NCHFA and a new check processed which will cause further delays
+Failure to submit the final due diligence documents in a timely fashion will result in the closing being postponed or delayed.
+Moreover, CPLP funds may have to be returned to NCHFA and a new check processed which will cause further delays.

-After the assigned NCHFA paralegal reviews the requested documents, he/she will send the CPLP loan closing documents, including a Promissory Note and Deed of Trust, directly to the Closing Attorney, along with a Closing Instructions Letter and an Authorization Code.
+After the assigned NCHFA paralegal reviews the requested documents, he/she will send the CPLP loan closing documents, including, but not limited to, a Promissory Note, Deed of Trust and Declaration of Deed Restrictions, directly to the closing attorney's office, along with Supplemental Closing Instructions and an authorization code to indicate approval to close the loan, record the necessary documents with the Register of Deeds Office and disburse funds.

-POST-CLOSING: Documentation Needed
+Post-Closing: Documentation Needed